Skip to main content

 Typical Timeline

-Exemptions and discounts applied from date of death.
-Class F exemption lasts until 6 months after probate is granted.
+Exemptions and discounts apply from the date of death.
+In England the Class F exemption runs until 6 months after the grant of probate; in Wales it is 12 months.

 How to notify Council Tax